Soapbox

 Ditto.
 2013

 Personal Practice Note on the provision of workshops, studios and small offices.
-2010
+2010.
+The main change since then has been the growth of shared workspaces.

 Planning and job creation – alternatives to the standard menu